Customer Retention Strategies

 Enabling one of these options will create a call-to-action button on the second step of the customer-facing cancel flow.
 If you do not enable any of them, it will just show a comment field by default.
 Currently, only one incentive can be applied for each reason.
-However, you can create multiple reasons with the same incentive offers.
+However, you can create multiple reasons containing the same incentive offers.
 For example, you could provide two reasons that offer different discount codes as an incentive not to cancel.

 Be sure to create a discount first, otherwise, you will get an error in creating this.
-Be sure to put the discount amount in the customized response, otherwise, the customer won't know what amount the discount applies for.
+Be sure to put the discount amount in the customized response, otherwise, the customer won't know what amount the discount applies to.

 Skip Next Charge